andyalexander/electronic_table_saw/README.md

    * Uncheck the 'Lock screen when system is going to sleep' option to avoid needing password when it wakes
    * Change 'Automatically lock the session' to 'Never'

+### Installing Arduino level sensor
+If you want to use this, you will need to enable the commented line in the `.hal` file.
+Note that you will also need to:

+* Copy the two `.rules` files to `/etc/udev/rules.d` (you will need to be `root` to do this).
+* Run `sudo udevadm control --reload` to reload the rules
+* Verify that you can still load `linuxcnc`

+Useful commands to help diagnose permission issues:

+* `udevadm monitor --kernel --udev --property | tee udev.log`
+*

 ### Development setup

 If you are developing on the Raspberry pi